CODEM0NGER/bitburner-bn1-playbook/guides/03_hacknet-boot.md

 ---

 ## Notes
 - Provides baseline money generation.
+In early game you may need to purchase one node manually if under 1k.
 - Essential first step before expanding servers or stock.
 - Going to free college at the same time generates levels needed for server access
 ---